mmoreno43/aws_project/README.md

 Click on the **JSON** tab.

 Delete the text alredy inside that box.
 We will be copying and pasting the following text within the box.
-The following text will allow Travis CI access to our S3 bucket,but only are we allpwing it access, we are allowing it to List, Read, and Write.
+The following text will allow Travis CI access to our S3 bucket, allow it to List, Read, and Write in our S3 bucket.
+You will replace example.com with your buckets name.

 ```
 {